We wrapped up Day 3 with a few evening activities. Check out the Esri UC 2018 Day 3 Daily Updates.

 Even the kids were dancing.

 Did you find Waldo at the Train Museum?
-We know where the Shark hid.
+We know where the Shark was hiding.

-And tomorrow we will have the closing session.
+And tomorrow we will have the closing session - Esri UC 2018: The Final Act.
 Stay tuned for the final day.